 - Help to reduce the physical and psychological consequences of abuse or neglect;

-- Facilitate the Police investigation of a possible crime by documentation of clinical findings, including injuries and taking samples that may be used as forensic evidence in a Police investigation, relevant to all types of abuse; and
+- Facilitate the police investigation of a possible crime by documentation of clinical findings, including injuries arranging clinical investigations, that support a police investigation, relevant to all types of abuse;

 - Contribute to the Multi-Agency assessment through sharing of information.

 The person giving consent must be fully informed about:

 - The reason for the assessment and what it will involve;

 - How the information will be shared (including for court);

 - The fact that consent can be refused to all or part of the assessment.